 I remember when I first realized I had access to Amazon’s video streaming library.
 After accidentally stumbling into Amazon Video, I checked it out for about twenty minutes before realizing Netflix already had most of these selections and a lot more to boot.
 I basically forgot about Amazon’s video services until “The Man in the High Castle” and “Mozart in the Jungle” started making waves.
 I pulled the library back up, and was surprised at how expansive it had become.

-Now that Amazon has entered the exclusive content production game alongside HBO and Netflix, they’ve become a much more competitive force in this category.
+Now that Amazon has entered the exclusive content production game alongside Netflix, Hulu and others, they’ve become a much more competitive force in this category.
 Whatever the next Amazon-produced “PERSON in the PLACE” television series is, you can pretty much bank on it being a hit you’re going to want to check out.